 People prescribed codeine should avoid misusing the drug, which includes taking more than recommended by a health care professional.
 Consuming codeine for long periods of time also can result in dependence.

-Individuals dependent to codeine should seek help immediately, but many do not.
+Individuals dependent on codeine should seek help immediately, but many do not.
 The Turning Point Alcohol and Drug Centre study found that 74 percent of surveyed people dependent on over-the-counter codeine had not sought assistance for their dependence.

 Once a dependence to codeine develops, the brain cannot function normally without it.
 Codeine-dependent people who abruptly quit the drug can experience severe withdrawal symptoms.